fwip/mtg_pronouns/reworded_cards.md

 **Sorcery**

 Search target player's library for X cards, where X is the number of cards in your hand, and exile them.
-Then they shuffles their library.
+Then that player shuffles their library.

 Epic (For the rest of the game, you can't cast spells.
 At the beginning of each of your upkeeps, copy this spell except for its epic ability.
 You may choose a new target for the copy.)